aktyz/pipex/README.md

 # BASH Notes
 <i>[Whitespace functions as a separator between commands and/or variables.
 Whitespace consists of either spaces, tabs, blank lines, or any combination thereof.](https://tldp.org/LDP/abs/html/special-chars.html#WHITESPACEREF)</i>

+# Bonus/Minishell concept notes
+## Pipes between processes
+In my basic pipex, parent process opened a pipe from which it later read.
+I will follow this read-write direction in bonus/minishell:
+- pipe_parent[2] will contain fds from which:
+	- parent process will read
+	- child process will write
+- pipe_child[2] will contain fds from which:
+	- child process will read
+	- parent process will write
+Pipe_child still needs some rethinking once we figure out the structure to hold our processes in the right execution order.

 ## <unistd.h> Library